 The mission of the Corridor Program Office is to design and construct corridors that support mobility, livability, and other outcomes as outlined by the Austin City Council for the 2016 Mobility Bond Program.

 Corridors are key roadways that affect the overall transportation network.
 They are major thoroughfares for getting around, destinations for residents and visitors, and home to businesses as well as many Austinites.

 Last year, Austin voters approved $720 million for improvements to transportation and mobility throughout Austin.
 Of that, $482 million is being invested in corridor improvements.
 Over the next eight years, our goal is to develop, design and construct the corridor projects funded by the bond.

-Visit the 2016 Mobility Bond web portal for information about what is being funded through the recently approved $720 million bond measure.
+Visit the 2016 Mobility Bond website for information about what is being funded through the $720 million transportation and mobility bond measure.

-The City of Austin has kicked off development of Mobility Reports for Slaughter Lane, William Cannon Drive, and Brodie Lane.
-Design and construction of some recommendations for improvements on Slaughter Lane and/or William Cannon Drive, which will be outlined in the Mobility Reports, will be funded by the 2016 Mobility Bond.
+The City of Austin has kicked off development of Mobility Plans for Slaughter Lane, William Cannon Drive, and Brodie Lane.
+Design and construction of some recommendations for improvements on Slaughter Lane and/or William Cannon Drive, which will be outlined in the Mobility Plans, will be funded by the 2016 Mobility Bond.
 Recommendations for improvements on Brodie Lane will be considered for future funding opportunities.